TrongAJTT/p2lan-transfer-terms/TERM_OF_USE_en.md

 **9. Termination**

 You may terminate this agreement at any time by uninstalling and ceasing to use the Application.
-We reserve the right to terminate your right to use the Application if you violate these Terms.

 **10. Changes to Terms**